centminmod/csync2/README.md

 This Csync2 branch fork https://github.com/centminmod/csync2/tree/2.1 code is based on fork at https://github.com/erlandl4g/csync2 which in turn is forked from https://github.com/Shotaos/csync2.
 In addition, also added MariaDB MySQL support to accompany 4+ yr old Oracle MySQL and PostgreSQL database support and default sqlite3 support.
 See [below for full details](#whats-new-in-csync2-211).

-# About csync2

 Csync2 is a cluster synchronization tool.
 It can be used to keep files on multiple hosts in a cluster in sync.
 Csync2 can handle complex setups with much more than just 2 hosts, handle file deletions and can detect conflicts.

 It is expedient for HA-clusters, HPC-clusters, COWs and server farms.
 If you are looking for a tool to sync your laptop with your workstation, you better have a look at Unison (http://www.cis.upenn.edu/~bcpierce/unison/) too.

 The csync2 git tree can be found at https://github.com/LINBIT/csync2/.

 # Documentation

 You should definitely read the documentation before trying to setup csync2, + see <<doc/csync2#>>

 # Copyright